What Is Construction Timesheet Tracking?

 - State-Specific Prevailing Wage ID

-| Manual Data Entry | Time Tracking App | Construction Timesheet Extraction | |
+| Manual Data Entry (Paper → Keystrokes) | Digital Time Tracking App (App → System) | Paper Timesheet Extraction (Paper → AI → System) | |

 |---|---|---|---|

-| Handles paper? | Yes (you type it) | No — paper must be digitized first | Yes — designed specifically for paper-origin data |
+| Handles existing paper? | Yes — you type it | No — paper must be eliminated first | Yes — designed for paper-origin data |

-| Handles craft classifications? | Yes (you code them manually) | Worker selects from app dropdown | Yes — reads handwritten or printed classification from the card |
+| Craft classification handling | Payroll codes it manually — error-prone | Worker selects from dropdown in app | AI reads handwritten or printed classification from the card |

-| Handles multiple cost codes per worker? | Manual split — error-prone | Worker splits time in app | Reads split as written on timesheet; preserves per-code rows |
+| Cost code split (one worker, two codes) | Manual split, transcription risk | Worker splits in app at clock-in | Reads split as written on card; preserves per-code rows |

-| Per-timesheet processing time | 2-5 minutes per card | 0 seconds (fully digital) | 5-10 seconds (AI reads, human reviews) |
+| Per-timesheet processing time | 2-5 minutes per card | 0 seconds (fully digital from capture) | 5-10 seconds (AI reads, human reviews) |

-| Error profile | 1-3% per field typed; 1-8% of total payroll cost (APA estimate) | Low (app-captured) | 1-5% field-level; visible for review before payroll runs |
+| Error profile | 1-8% of total payroll cost (APA estimate), $291 avg cost per error (E&Y) | Low (app-captured, no transcription) | 1-5% field-level errors; visible for review before payroll runs |

-| Best for | Tiny crews, 1-5 timesheets | Direct-hire crews with phones and app adoption | Subcontractor crews, field crews without app access, mixed-format paper from multiple sources |
+| Best for | Tiny crews, 1-5 cards per week | Direct-hire crews with phone access and app adoption | Subcontractor paper, mixed-format cards, crews without app access, temp agencies, legacy records |

-| Certified payroll ready? | Depends entirely on data entry accuracy | Yes — if classification is correctly configured | Produces structured data that populates WH-347 fields — classification, hours/day, project |
+| Certified payroll readiness | Depends entirely on accuracy of keystrokes | Yes — if classification configured correctly | Produces structured data that populates WH-347 fields — classification, hours/day, project |

-How Construction Timesheet Extraction Works
+How Construction Timesheet Tracking Works with Paper-Origin Data

-Capture the timesheet
+Capture the timesheet as a digital image

 The template-free dimension matters especially in construction because timesheet formats multiply with every subcontractor added to a project.
 One electrical sub emails a PDF with hours in a Monday-Sunday grid.
 Another texts a photo of a handwritten card with hours in a single line: "Mon 8 Tue 7 Wed 8.5."
 A third faxes a union-issued form with classifications pre-printed in the margin.
 Template-based tools require a separate configuration for each format — which means the tool's value decreases as the number of subcontractors increases, the exact opposite of what a GC needs.
 Semantic extraction reads all three formats with the same column definition.